 Securing your system prepares it and your users for a shutdown.
 Refer to "Securing the System for Tape Tasks" in Chapter 5, "Modifying Your System," for additional information about these steps.

-1. If you are not already in the PUB group, change groups now.
+1. If you are not already logged on with System Manager capability and in the PUB group, log on appropriately now.